Pretzels-Singh/Stats220/index.md

 **Welcome To My Stats 220 Repo!**

 ## About me
-I am a Second Year University Of Auckland student studing a Bachelors of Computer Science and Statistics.
+I am a Second Year University Of Auckland student studying a Bachelors of Computer Science and Statistics.

 **My Hobbies Include:**
 - Anime